Miracle in the Meadowlands amid Hurricane Sandy

 Michael was stricken with cancer at the age of 4 ½ and succumbed to the disease in 2006 at age of 11.

-Diagnosed with nerve cell cancer, Michael underwent extensive treatment and received more than 250 transfusions of either platelet or red blood cells.
+Diagnosed with nerve cell cancer at age 4, Michael underwent extensive treatment and received more than 250 transfusions of either platelet or red blood cells.
 He was a former student of Midtown Community School.

 “Even though he had been diagnosised with cancer since he was four-and-a-half-years-old, he didn’t act sick,” said his fourth grade teacher Elisha Mele recalled.
 “He always smiled and did his best when he was in class.”